Jan's Working with Windows:

 - spin control box

 - In an dialog box, an input which shows only one value at a time.
 To change values you use up/down arrows.
+Most spin boxes also let you type a value.

 - In Windows Vista only, a new method of arranging icons into stacks, based on